 Packing your Porter Bag

 Prior to arriving in Cusco, check with your tour company to see if they provided bags for your personal porter (highly recommended).
 Then when you meet with your tour company make sure you go over the arrangements for your luggage – both for your porter and what you will leave behind.
-Typically they will give you the bags for your porter, so that you can pack the night before you leave for the hike.
-Then you can leave your suitcases with your tour company or your hotel if you are staying at the same place.
+Typically they will give you the bags for your porter so that you can pack the night before you leave for the hike.
+Then you can leave your suitcases with your tour company or your hotel if you are staying in the same place.

 Acclimatizing to the altitude is very important.
-Cusco is at a 3,399 meters high and it is recommended to spend at least two days here to acclimatize to the altitude.
+Cusco is at 3,399 meters high and it is recommended to spend at least two days here to acclimatize to the altitude.
 To avoid altitude sickness we took prescribed pills from our doctor, drank coca leaves tea and stayed hydrated.
 It is important to take it easy on your first day and then take a day trip to the Sacred Valley.

 What To Expect When Hiking the Inca Trail

 We knew how to train for the hike, we knew what to pack, but we were completely clueless on what to actually expect during the hike, except for it was going to be challenging.
 There is a lot to expect when hiking the Inca trail.
 It is not just hiking for four days.
-There is camping, dining, Inca ruins, figuring out how to use the bathroom and more.
+There are camping, dining, Inca ruins, figuring out how to use the bathroom and more.

 Stunning Views on the Inca Trail

 Our pictures do not do justice of how stunning the scenery is every day when hiking the Inca trail.
 You will spend a lot of time looking down at your feet, to not trip, but remember to look around you and enjoy the moment.
 We have never felt more in-tune to nature than when we were hiking the Inca trail.
-Snow capped mountains, valleys, cloud forest, rain forest – its beyond beautiful.
+Snow-capped mountains, valleys, cloud forest, rain forest – it’s beyond beautiful.